mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Hundreds of handplaced, levelled, vanilla-friendly creature spawn points throughout the whole Mojave.
 - 2 new enemies, exploding mole rats and mutated raiders.
 - Ghoul variants have been expanded.
 - Previously vendor exclusive GRA weapons have been hand placed in various locations across the Mojave.
-You can find there locations [here](/docs/Useful Information).
+You can find their locations [here](/docs/UsefulInformation).

 ---